 Most cyclecomputers come with plastic tie-wraps to secure the wire to the frame.
-These work O.K., but they are very unsightly unless they match the color of the bicycle frame.
-You can do a more better looking, more professional job if you secure the wire with transparent plastic tape.
-The best I have found is clear mylar package sealing tape.
-It is commonly available in 2 inch wide rolls, usually with a handy dispenser/cutter.
+These work O.K., but they are very unsightly unless they match the color of the frame.
+You can do a better-looking, more professional job if you secure the wire with transparent plastic tape.
+The best I have found is clear mylar package-sealing tape.
+It is commonly available in 2-inch wide rolls, usually with a handy dispenser/cutter.
 Make sure the relevant parts of the frame and fork are clean, and wash your hands before taping the wire down.

 Front-Mount Cable Routing:

-- Usually, I prefer to run the wire up along the back side of the brake cable, securing it to the cable with clear tape.
-If the wire is longer than it needs to be, the excess can be bundled up and tucked into the bottom of the steerer.
+Usually, I prefer to run the wire up along the back side of the brake cable, securing it to the cable with clear tape.
+If the wire is longer than it needs to be, the excess can be bundled up and tucked into the bottom of the steerer tube.

-The sensors from some cyclecomputers won't fit the large diameter legs of suspension forks.
-If you have a box of old junked front derailers, you were right not throw them away.
+The sensors from some cyclecomputers won't fit the large-diameter legs of suspension forks.
+If you have a box of old junked front derailers, you were right not to throw them away.
 Many older model front derailers were secured to the frame by two bolts running through a "pillow-block" type clamp, as opposed to the hinged clamp used on modern units.
-Two of these clamps back-to-back can make a very solid, elegant looking clamp to hold the sensor to the fork blade.
+Two of these clamps back-to-back can make a very solid, elegant- looking clamp to hold the sensor to the fork blade.
 If the fork blade is less than 1 1/8" in diameter, you will have to use a small shim.

 Rear-Mount Cable Routing:

-- Wires from rear mount cyclecomputers or cadence pickups should always be run under the chainstay, under the bottom bracket and under the down tube.
-This keeps them out of sight.
+Wires from rear-mount cyclecomputers or cadence pickups should be run under the chainstay, under the bottom bracket and under the down tube to keep them out of sight.